 - Is there any way I can protect my eyes from damage?

 - Do I need bifocals?

-Dentists take care of your teeth and provide any needed oral health care.
-You should visit your dentist for a cleaning every six months.
-You should get a checkup once a year.
+Dentists take care of your teeth and provide any oral healthcare you need.
+Good oral health plays an important role in your overall health.
+You should visit your dentist for a cleaning and dental checkup every six months.

 - Should I be getting cleanings more often?

 - What can I do to improve my dental health?